schmooser/blog.ora600.ru/_posts/2012-10-04-downloading-archive-of-listen-to-english-podcast.md

 ---
 layout: post
 title: "Downloading archive of Listen to English podcast"
+description: "How to download podcast files from Internet and put them on iPod in Podcast section."
+category: projects
 ---

 I like to listen Listen to English podcast.
 It's host Peter Carter choose interesting topics and have a nice english pronunciation.
 I started to listen the podcast about one and a half year ago.
 Since then there were a dozen of a new episodes.
 I also listened all old episodes available on iTunes.
 Unfortunately, the RSS feed of the podcast consists only about 30 episodes and now the oldest one is about 2 year old.
 The total number of episodes is about 300, so I decided to download them from archive section on [podcast's site][listen-to-english].